 I can’t resist this: Have a look at my picture from 1991.
 Then read the description of it in this guidebook from 1824.

-After publishing this I came across a couple other articles worth reading:
+After publishing this (in 2012) I came across a couple other articles worth reading:

 How to use a guidebook; Robert Reid serves us a series of compelling argument for using guidebooks.